-Result Action Geographic scope Time frame Budget (€) Lead Comments 1.4.1: All globally threatened and asterisk-marked species/populations occurring in Africa are subject of an SSAP a.
-Develop SSAPs for the remaining eight globally threatened species/populations without SSAPs; assess the need for an SSAP for the one asterisk- marked population All applicable countries 2012-2017 40,000 per SSAP Secretariat Stakeholders other than CPs and the Secretariat are encouraged to initiate drafting processes for SSAPs , in coordination with the Secretariat 1.4.2: All SSAPs have in place established and operational a.
-All Range States designate their national representative and national expert to each AEWA ISWG All Range States Upon convening of each ISWG 0 Range States IWSG are convened by the Secretariat international coordination mechanisms (AEWA International Species Working Groups) b.
-National Working Groups for each SSAP are convened and coordinated by the national representatives and national experts in each Range State All Range States Within a year after convening the ISWG CP resources National representatives and national experts designated to each AEWA ISWG c.
+Result Action Geographic scope Time frame Budget (€) Lead Comments 1.4.1: All globally a.
+Develop SSAPs for the remaining 8 All applicable 2012-2017 40,000 per Secretariat Stakeholders other than threatened and globally threatened species/populations countries SSAP CPs and the Secretariat asterisk-marked without SSAPs; assess the need for an are encouraged to initiate species/populations SSAP for the one asterisk- marked in coordination with the occurring in Africa population Secretariat drafting are subject of an processes for SSAPs SSAP 1.4.2: All SSAPs a.
+All Range States designate their All Range States Upon 0 Range States IWSG are convened by have in place national representative and national convening the Secretariat established and expert to each AEWA ISWG of each operational ISWG international b.
+National Working Groups for each All Range States Within a CP resources National coordination SSAP are convened and coordinated year after representatives and mechanisms (AEWA by the national representatives and convening national experts International Species national experts in each Range State the ISWG designated to each Working Groups) AEWA ISWG

+Target 1.4: Single Species Action Plans (SSAPs) are developed and implemented for most threatened species listed in category 1 and categories 2 and 3 marked with an asterisk on column A of Table 1

+Result Action Geographic scope Time frame Budget (€) Lead Comments c.
 All Range States provide annually sufficient resources to maintain the international coordination mechanism for each SSAP All Range States Rolling 10,000 per coordination mechanism RS in consultation with the Secretariat Group 2-3 SSAPs under one coordination mechanism d.
 Raise funds for implementation of the SSAPs Globally Rolling Covered by the above budget IWSG coordinators At least one project funded per year per SSAP